diegognt/surveys/README.md

-# surveys
+# A little surveys app
-A little interface to manage surveys
+A little web interface to manage surveys.